A-Team-P4/EcoWhiskey-ATC-BackEnd/README.md

 - Python 3.9+
 - PostgreSQL (optional, for persistence)
-- RabbitMQ (optional, for message queuing)
-- AWS S3 (optional, for file storage)
+- AWS credentials with Polly access (optional, for text-to-speech)

 ### Installation